cycscarlos/cycscarlos/README.md

             Movistar, among many others.
-Recently (since the beginning of 2020), and as a professional compliment, I have started to work in a new and dynamic career as a "full-stack" web software developer...at the moment, in progress!
+Recently (since the beginning of 2020), and as a professional compliment, I have started to work in a new and dynamic career as a "full-stack" web software developer, by the moment, in progress!
 </p>

 <br>